/ Manage Sweet And Salty Cravings In Older Adults

 How Comfort Keepers Can Help

 Carers take a compassionate, inclusive approach, respecting the dignity and unique preferences of each individual.
+When assisting with planning, preparing, or serving meals, they can help make mealtimes calmer, more personal, and more enjoyable.

 Additional Resources